Light: A Mother and Daughter Memoir of Anorexia

 A former pediatric neurology nurse, Nancy Y. Levine received her MFA in Writing from Vermont College of Fine Arts.
 Her work has appeared in Vermont Magazine, Mothers and Daughters: A Poetry Collection, and The Sun Magazine.

-Rachel Levine-Spates received her EdM from the Harvard Graduate School of Education and is the director of counseling and student well-being at St. Georgeβs Independent School in Memphis.
-Rachel has been guest speaker at eating disorder conferences and provides peer support to those suffering from eating disorders.
+Rachel Levine-Spates received her EdM from the Harvard Graduate School of Education and is the director of student well-being and social emotional learning at St. George’s Independent School in Germantown, Tennessee.
+Rachel has been a guest speaker at eating disorder conferences and provides peer support to those suffering from eating disorders.
+She lives with her family in Memphis.

 Rachel Levine, photo by Jamison Photography.